Need Help?

 Be prepared in case of an allergic reaction

-• Have adrenaline injectors and ASCIA Action Plan with the person when possible.
-If in the pool or participating in an activity, have a shady place close by where your medical kit containing your adrenaline injectors will always be.
+• Have an adrenaline device and ASCIA Action Plan quickly and easily available at all times.
+If in the pool or participating in an activity, have a shady place close by to keep your emergency medical kit containing your adrenaline devices.
+Try and keep it in the same place each time and let others know where it is.

 • Make a family plan so everyone knows what to do if an allergic reaction happens.
 Discuss this soon after boarding the cruise ship.

-• Take a copy of the ASCIA Action Plan for Anaphylaxis and explain how to use it.
+• Take an adrenaline device and a copy of the ASCIA Action Plan for Anaphylaxis and explain how to use it.
 Show them the list of signs and symptoms of an allergic reaction including anaphylaxis and what actions to take.

 • Be sure to take the buzzer given to you by the kids club, with you everywhere you go so you can be contacted quickly.